HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 ## Education

+**Hong Kong University of Science and Technology (HKUST)**, Hong Kong Ph.D. in Electronic and Computer Engineering, Fall 2026 (incoming)

-**Southern University of Science and Technology**, Shenzhen, China B.S. in Electrical and Electronic Engineering, Sep.
-2022 - Present
+**Southern University of Science and Technology (SUSTech)**, Shenzhen, China B.S. in Electrical and Electronic Engineering, Sep.
+2022 - June 2026 (expected)
 GPA: 3.72/4.0 (90.14/100)

 ---